01 of 15

 Every travel show has an area where representatives of destinations, cruise lines, hotels and others in the industry set up colorful booths.
 These are excellent places to get information.
 In fact, there's so much material available that there's a good chance you can get a free logo bag to hold the paper and goodies the people at the booths distribute.

 If it's a big show, take a copy of the floor plan and study it so that you'll be sure to visit booths that interest you.
-And check to see if there's a schedule of free seminars that you can attend.Continue to 3 of 15 below.
+And check for a schedule of seminars that you can attend.Continue to 3 of 15 below.

 03 of 15